dp-oss/Sec-Notes/Forensics Data Acquisition.md

     - certain product/models have different firmware

 ## Snapshots
-A point in tmie system image
+A point in time system image
 - often used with VMs
 - can show incremental updates
 - often done between updates